gary-rafferty/flogin/README.md

 ### Usage

+1. Load jQuery using a <script> tag and pointing the src to the jQuery library.
+2. Load the flogin plugin in the same way.
-Src the plugin, and then invoke it on the element that should trigger Facebook authentication.
+3. Invoke it on the element that should trigger Facebook authentication.

+NB: The plugin will also load the Facebook JS SDK so you do not need to do this.

 ```html
 <!DOCTYPE html>